mgp123/mgp123.github.io/_posts/2021-10-5-information-theory-notes.md

 The reason for talking about binary trees is that we'll develop a code that uses lengths $$l_1..l_n$$ by constructing one.
 The way to interpret a tree as an encoding is that branching represents an addition of 1 bit linked to the direction we turn.
-The codewords are the leaves of the tree, each codewrod being the sequence of decisions taken to reach that particular leaf.
+The codewords are the leaves of the tree, each codeword being the sequence of decisions taken to reach that particular leaf.
 <figure align="center">
   <img src="/images/information-theory/before_code.svg"   width="400"/>
   <figcaption style="font-size:0.8em;"> Example code using a binary tree </figcaption>